-- CBC serves as an extension of trustees to provide direct oversight for all charitable program activities and ensure program alignment with Advancing the State of the Art of Community Benefit (ASACB) Five Core Principles (Emphasis on Communities with Disproportionate Unmet Health Needs, Emphasis on Primary Prevention, Build a Seamless Continuum of Care, Community Capacity Building, and Collaborative Governance).
+- CBC serves as an extension of the Boards of Trustees to provide direct oversight for all charitable program activities and ensure program alignment with Advancing the State of the Art of Community Benefit (ASACB) Five Core Principles (Emphasis on Communities with Disproportionate Unmet Health Needs, Emphasis on Primary Prevention, Build a Seamless Continuum of Care, Community Capacity Building, and Collaborative Governance).
 It includes diverse community stakeholders.
-Trustee members on CBC serve as 'board level champions'. - The CBC provides recommendations to the Board of Trustees regarding budget, program targeting and program continuation or revision.
+Trustee members on CBC serve as 'board level champions'. - The CBC provides recommendations to the Boards of Trustees regarding budget, program targeting and program continuation or revision.